osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 ---
 layout: "post"
-title:  "How to Implement Multi-Factor Authentication Using YES IDENTITY"
+title:  "How to Implement Multi-Factor Authentication Using Authorize.ID"
-date:   "2021-07-12 13:30:00 -0500"
+date:   "2023-02-12 13:30:00 -0500"
 categories: openid, oauth, ciba, identity, mfa, passwordless
 ---
-This post describes how to implement Multi-factor authentication using [YES IDENTITY](https://yesidentity.com){:target="_blank"
+This post describes how to implement Multi-factor authentication using [Authorize.ID](https://authorize.id){:target="_blank" }.
-}.

-The [Demo application](https://demo.yesidentity.com){:target="_blank"} is a Java and Angular application with a companion Android app.
+The demo app is a Java and Angular application with a companion Android app.
 After logging in with username and password, users receive an authentication prompt when they open their app, then they either approve (and authenticate using biometrics) or deny the request.
 It can be customized so that only users with certain roles or who have enabled MFA receives the prompt.